 This trail leads you through Cucamonga Wilderness up to the Three T's (Timber Mountain

 , Telegraph Peak, Thunder Mountain) to Mt.
 Baldy.
 Numerous rewarding views are on your way.
 From Mt.
-Baldy you can see Los Angeles, Catalina Island, and Mojave.
+Baldy you can see Los Angeles, Catalina Island, and the Mojave Desert.

 This extended route can be done as a multi-day trip or on a single day, but it will push even an experienced runner to the physical limits given the elevation gain.

 will lead you to the top where you have a magnificent view of Mt.
-Baldy and Mojave.
+Baldy and the Mojave Desert.
 This is also a good place to get some rest.

 .
 Continue until you reach the Mt.
 Baldy Trailhead.